Ultra-Code/archsway/README.md

 - Copy networking bits already setup in the installation iso image .ie /etc/systemd/network{.conf.d|}/* to the mounted root partition.
   Find sample configuration in [networking/resolve.conf](https://github.com/Ultra-Code/archsway/blob/master/networking/resolve.conf) and  [networking/network](https://github.com/Ultra-Code/archsway/blob/master/networking/network)
 - Enable synchronizing the system clock across the network by enabling [systemd-timesyncd.service](https://wiki.archlinux.org/title/Systemd-timesyncd)
-- enable DNSOverTLS for resolved
-- iwd for wifi and enable it dhcp client
-- symlink /run/systemd/resolve/stub-resolv.con to /etc/resolv.conf for dns resolution
 - On the freshly installed system use the following fonts
     + use fonts with great unicode support like ttf-dejavu or noto-fonts or gnu-free-fonts as system default font
     + ttc-iosevka  or ttf-jetbrains-mono for monospace,
     + ttf-nerd-fonts-symbols-mono for nerd font symbols and noto-font-emoji for emoji
     >_NOTE_: don't forget to `ln -s /usr/share/fontconfig/conf.avail/10-nerd-font-symbols.conf /etc/fonts/conf.d/`
-- configure dns for 1.1.1.1 but this might not be needed since it's the default on arch linux
-TODO: review the usefullness of the lines below
-- disable unneeded services that run at boot like man-db.timer and mask ldconfig.service,systemd-rfkill*
-- disable journaling to persistent storage by setting Storage in journal.conf to volatile and masking systemd-journal-flush.service
-- link kitty to xterm
 - configure hardware acceleration and [Intel_graphics and Intel_GVT-g](https://wiki.archlinux.org/title/Intel_graphics)
 - manual powermangement with udev rules and modprobe config files in [powersaving](https://github.com/Ultra-Code/archsway/blob/master/powersaving) .udev rules go to /etc/udev/rules.d
 - and modprobe [configs](https://wiki.archlinux.org/title/Power_management/Suspend_and_hibernate) in /etc/modprobe.d